spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

         return landmarks_list
 ```
 The above code is the updated feature extraction function.
 The function begins by creating the holistic model as 'holistic'.
 Then, the output variable is created and filled with zeros.
-The number of features will be explained a bit later.
+As mentioned previously, there are 172 features per frame.
+Once the output variable has been created, the code loops through each frame in the video.
+Each frame is prepared and passed to the holistic model.
+The rest of the code in this function is to unpack the holistic model results and to copy the coordinate values to the output variable.

+The left hand points are extracted from the holistic model results.
+First a temporary list is created.
+Then, the code loops through the left hand landmarks and coppies the X,Y and Z values to the temporary variable.
+Once this is complete, the temporary variable is coppied to the output variable.
+The same is repeated for the right hand.
+The main difference being that the temporary variable is coppied to a specific slice of the output variable.
+This slice of the output variable is reserved for right hand features.
+If the right hand is not in frame, then this section of the output variable is padded with zeros.

+After the points for both hands have been coppied to the output variable, the code then checks the pose estimator points.
+The code loops through the first 23 points (which are all the points above the waist).
+For each of these points, the visibility value is checked.
+If the visibility is more than 50%, the point is saved.
+If the visibility is less than 50%, a zero is added in place of the X and Y coordinates.

+This code was run, and the pickle file holding the features was saved.

+### Sign classification model training with holistic features